abambre/Data-Intensive-Computing/Diagnosis-and-Corrective-measures-For-Heterogeneous-Yarn-Cluster/README.md

- Diagnosis And Corrective measures For Heterogeneous Yarn Cluster
+## Diagnosis And Corrective measures For Heterogeneous Yarn Cluster

-    This repository contains following files :
+### This repository contains following files :
         - Base hadoop 2.6.0 source code.
         - Changes made for diagnosis and corrective measures required for this project.

-   To compile and package all the source code inside hadoop folder use ,
+### To compile and package all the source code inside hadoop folder

    ``` mvn package -Pdist,native -DskipTests=true -Dtar ```